 Hello Teachers!!
 This is our blog!
 It’s just for instructors!
-Each month, we will post new information about ESL resources such as websites, new publications, technology in the classroom, worksheets, and creative ideas for use in your classrooms.
+We will post new information about ESL resources such as websites, new publications, technology in the classroom, worksheets, and creative ideas for use in your classrooms.
 This blog is also a forum for our ESL curriculum and sample lesson plans.

-- Scroll down the right hand column until you reach the subscription box at the end.
+- Scroll down the right hand column until you reach the “Subscribe to Receive Post Notifications”box at the bottom.

-- Fill in your name (optional but recommended) and your email.
+- Fill in your name ( first and last) and your email.